Partners for Peace has two important goals:

 Partners for Peace is a private, nonprofit 501(c)3 organization, funded primarily by the Maine Department of Health & Human Services, United Way of Eastern Maine, Maine Housing, and the generous donations of people and businesses in the communities we serve.
 Partners for Peace is a member in good standing of the Maine Coalition to End Domestic Violence, the statewide coalition of domestic violence projects.

-Read more about our history and learn about the significant events in Maine’s response to domestic violence by looking at our timeline.
+Read more about our history and learn about the significant events in Maine’s response to domestic violence by looking at our Partners for Peace Historical Timeline.

 For more information about our beginnings, check out our oral history project, The ‘Somebody Else’ Was Us.